bnnm/wwiser-utils/doc/NAMES.md

 Take the `.exe` and use `strings2.exe` as described before to add to the previous `wwnames.txt`.
 In multiplatform games, sometimes one version has debug strings in the `.exe` while others don't, so it's useful to add strings from all versions.

 Tips for different platforms:
-- PC/Switch: usually straight .exe (or `main` file in Switch) can be used.
-So sometimes it's compressed and you may need something like load with *IDA PRO* (plus appropriate loaders) and take the strings inside.
+- PC: usually straight .exe can be used.
+So sometimes it's compressed or protected, and you may need something like load with *IDA PRO* and take the strings inside.
-- PS3: first decrypt EBOOT.BIN to EBOOT.ELF, using *TrueAncestor SELF Resigner*
+- PS3: decrypt `EBOOT.BIN` to `EBOOT.ELF`, using *TrueAncestor SELF Resigner*
-- X360: first decrypt default.xex, using XEXTool (`xextool.exe -e u -c u -o decrypted.xex default.xex`)
+- X360: decrypt `default.xex`, using *XEXTool* (`xextool.exe -e u -c u -o decrypted.xex default.xex`)
+- WiiU: decompress rpx/rpl with `rpl2elf`
+- Switch: decompress `main`, using *nsnsotool*

 ### add data strings
 For games where names come from scripts and data files you can look around and find those, and extract names with `strings2` then add to `wwnames.txt`.